Virtualization-projects/rancher-labs-wiki/Model: Create Database Type.md

 Now drop all the tables by running `cattle/resources/content/db/mysql/drop_tables.sh`.
 This script will create a MySQL dump if you need to revert back.
 Make sure you change `db.cattle.mysql.name` back to `cattle`.

-Now start Rancher again.
+Now refresh your workspace and start Rancher again.
 Rancher should now deploy the correct schema.

 ## Generate jOOQ Model

 Run `cattle/code/iaas/model/codegen.sh`.
 This will generate all the POJOs needed for jOOQ.
 This will also create the REST API.
-Start Rancher and go to /v1 and see if your new type is in the API.
+Refresh your workspace and start Rancher and go to /v1 and see if your new type is in the API.